tjthejuggler/JuggleHub/README.md

 ### Python Hub Features
 - **Real-time visualization** with PyQt6 GUI
+- **Menu bar interface** with File and Help menus for easy access to settings and information
+- **Persistent calibration settings** - automatically saves settings on exit and loads on startup
+- **Save/Load settings** - export and import calibration settings via file dialogs (Ctrl+S / Ctrl+O)
+- **About dialog** - comprehensive application information and feature overview
 - **Probabilistic State Estimator**: Fuses data from multiple sources to determine the physical state of juggling balls (held vs. unheld).
 - **Color Profile Persistence**: Saves and loads color profiles for juggling balls, allowing for consistent identification across sessions.
 - **Kalman Filter Ball Tracker**: Manages ball tracks and applies a Kalman Filter to each one for smoothed physics data.